How to: Set the Tab Order on Windows Forms

 On the View menu, click Tab Order.

 This activates the tab-order selection mode on the form.
-A number (representing the TabIndex property) appears in the upper-left corner of each control.
+A number (representing theproperty) appears in the upper-left corner of each control.

 Click the controls sequentially to establish the tab order you want.

 A control's place within the tab order can be set to any value greater than or equal to 0.
 When duplicates occur, the z-order of the two controls is evaluated and the control on top is tabbed to first.
 (The z-order is the visual layering of controls on a form along the form's z-axis [depth].
 The z-order determines which controls are in front of other controls.)
 For more information on z-order, see Layering Objects on Windows Forms.